samdoesnerdstuff/lambda/.github/SECURITY.md

 <sup>1</sup>Pre-release versions (v0.x) may not receive security updates or backports. \
 <sup>2</sup>Only the latest stable release in each major series (v1.x) is actively maintained.
-For changes such as (v1.x)->(v2.x), all prior versions are immediately marked EOL and will not recieve prioritized updates.
+For changes such as (v1.x) to (v2.x), all prior versions are immediately marked EOL and will not recieve prioritized updates.

 ---